 Gross returns do not reflect the deduction of investment management fees, but are net of trading expenses, deal-related legal expenses and foreign withholding tax.
 Net returns reflect the application of actual management and, if applicable, performance-based fees to gross returns.
 Composite dispersion is the equal-weighted standard deviation of annual gross returns of all accounts included in the Composite for the entire year.
 Composite dispersion is not applicable for composites which contain five accounts or fewer for the entire year.
 The three-year annualized standard deviation measures the variability of the Composite gross returns and the benchmark returns over the preceding 36-month period.
-A list of composite descriptions, a list of limited distribution pooled fund descriptions, and a list of broad distribution pooled funds as well as policies for valuing portfolio investments, calculating performance, and preparing GIPS Reports are available upon request.
+A list of composite for valuing portfolio investments, calculating performance, and preparing GIPS Reports are available for available for values.